Jisto729/KNN_project_InterObject3D/README.md

 ```

 This will create the `processed_datasets` directory.
+For demonstration purposes, one scene is already generated in the `processed_datasets` directory.

 ### Running Evaluation on Processed Datasets